heidi1105/JAVA-DEC2022/Java5BeltReview/readme.md

 3. TIPS: DO NOT PRE-BUILD EVERYTHING BEFORE THE EXAM

 ### During the exam
-1. Wireframe will be explained in the wireframe room.
+2. Exam code will be given in the preparation room
-2. WIREFRAME ROOM --- when you have seen the wireframe, you have 30 mins to start the exam
 2. Stay in your own room on Zoom by yourself
-3. If you want to ask for help/grading, send a message on discord in our channel tag @dojo_Heidi_Chen, @dojo_Emilie_Wu
+3. If you want to ask for help/grading, send a message on our discord channel and tag @dojo_Heidi_Chen, @dojo_David_Moore

 ### Getting graded
 1. Live grading